-A bench was cut into the valley floor at the 920 elevation providing level ground to facilitate construction of the mill/concentrator facility in 1987.
-Glacial till excavated from the site was hauled to Site D and Site E. Following excavation of the site and construction of the mill and related facilities, tension cracks developed above the excavated slope.
+A bench was cut into the valley floor at the 920 elevation providing level ground to facilitate construction of the Mill/concentrator facility in 1987.
+Glacial till excavated from the site was hauled to Site D and Site E. Following excavation of the site and construction of the Mill and related facilities, tension cracks developed above the excavated slope.
 Approximately 100 dewatering drains were drilled into the slope to lower the water table and reduce pore pressures.
 Two benches of production rock were placed on the lower half of the bank to buttress the slope and protect the drain manifold system.
+Pyritic rock was also used in the construction of an access road above the cut slope.

-Grid sampling of the mill backslope rock cover (Figures 2.3 and 2.4) indicates that this rock is acid generating.
-The average NNP for the backslope samples (-57 tCaCO3/kt) reflects a high sulfide content and low carbonate content in the rock.
-The low carbonate content is likely a combination of deficient initial compositon and depletion of carbonate from the fines fraction through weathering.
+Grid sampling of the Mill backslope rock cover and access road (Figures 2.3 and 2.4) indicates that this rock is acid generating.
+The average NNP for the backslope samples (-90 tCaCO3/kt) reflects a high sulfide content and low carbonate content.in the rock The low carbonate content is likely a combination of deficient initial compositon and depletion of carbonate from the fines fraction through weathering.

-Historical sampling of drainage from the mill backslope reflected two source waters.
+Historical sampling of drainage from the Mill backslope reflected two source waters.
 Water from the dewatering drains had low conductivity and low metal concentrations.
 Precipitation that infiltrates through the pyritic production rock buttress had a higher dissolved load, dominated by sulfate, calcium, magnesium, iron, zinc and other trace metals.
 Some samples indicated a mixture of these two sources.
 Drainage from one of the dewatering manifolds (MBS 338 9) had moderate levels of iron, yet appeared to have a minimal production rock component (low sulfate).
 This illustrates the process of iron mobility in reduced groundwater that is not related to production rock oxidation.
 When the reduced groundwater reaches the surface it reacts with atmospheric oxygen and produces iron oxyhydroxide (red staining).
-Average flows from combined mill backslope sources are low (less than 10 gpm) and drainage is routed to water treatment facilities via a network of drains and lined ditches.
+Average flows from combined Mill backslope sources are low (less than 10 gpm) and drainage is routed to water treatment facilities via a network of drains and lined ditches.

-MBS 341 is a new sample site created in 2003.
-It is located where the drainage from the 920 mill backslope enters the lined 920 stormwater ditch which reports to A Pond.
-For the three samples taken from this site in 2003, and the four samples in 2004, it appears to provide a good current representation of a combination of the historical mill backslope sample sites (MBS 333, 336, 337, 338 and 339).
+MBS 341 is a sample site created in 2003.
+It is located where the drainage from the 920 Mill backslope enters the lined 920 stormwater ditch which reports to A Pond.
+The samples taken from this site provide a good current representation of a combination of the historical Mill backslope sample sites (MBS 333, 336, 337, 338 and 339).

-In 2002 KGCMC applied lime to localized areas of the Mill Backslope, and has utilized in-situ treatments of lime and polyacrlyamide in the past.
+In 2002 KGCMC applied lime to localized areas of the Mill backslope, and has utilized in-situ treatments of lime and polyacrlyamide in the past.
 The treatments had positive short term effects on water compositions.
-In-situ treatment and collection and treatment of slope drainage remain the preferred near-term options for this site, because removal of the production rock would destroy the dewatering system that maintains slope stability.
-Long term closure options for the slope include removing the pyritic material and either replacing it with non-pyritic fill or decreasing the slope angle.
-Removal of the oxidized material on the Mill backslope upper road is planned for 2005.
+In-situ treatment and collection and treatment of slope drainage remain the preferred near-term options for this site, because removal of all of the production rock would destroy the dewatering system that maintains slope stability.
+Long term closure options for the slope include removing the pyritic material and either replacing it with non-pyritic fill or decreasing the slope angle to ensure long-term slope stability for closure.